matthewfeickert/scipy-tutorial-proposal-2025/README.md

 > If available, the tutorial notes, slides, exercise files, and IPython notebooks, even if they are preliminary.

-The tutorial does not yet exist, but example components of it exist in the `pixi` documentation:
+The tutorial has not been written yet but will be developed at https://github.com/matthewfeickert-talks/reproducible-ml-for-scientists-with-pixi-scipy-2025.
+Example components of what will go into the tutorial exist in the `pixi` documentation:

 * [Tutorial: Doing Python development with Pixi](https://pixi.sh/latest/tutorials/python/)